 Unstoppable Rage: After Daguza's death in Episode 3.
 He ends up getting Gilboa killed in the process.

 Wetware CPU: The Unicorn's Destroy Mode turns him into one whenever it activates.
 He's locked into his pilot seat, unable to move while the combat AI takes over and hijacks his Psychic Powers for itself.
+However, as the story goes on, he's able to make the Unicorn submit to his will.

 (To Daguza): "Well, if we're just children, then why is she your hostage?
 Is this how adults are supposed to behave?
 Does being older make this right?!"